Elizabeth Maxwell Steele: Participation in the American Revolutionary War

-Elizabeth Steele, who was a Whig Patriot, is most renowned for aiding General Nathanael Greene on the morning of February 2, 1781 from her tavern in Salisbury in Rowan County, North Carolina.
+Elizabeth Steele, who was a Whig Patriot, is most renowned for aiding General Nathanael Greene on the morning of February 1, 1781, from her tavern in Salisbury in Rowan County, North Carolina.

 The encounter occurred at breakfast when a rather weary and disheartened General Greene entered the tavern.
 He had been riding all night and had just learned of the death of General William Davidson at the hands of the British Lieutenant, Colonel Banastre of the Tarleton's Dragoons.
-Davidson was killed defending Cowan's Ford on the Catwaba River, near present-day Davidson College, that also claimed the lives of 15–50 of his men in the Salisbury District Brigade.
+Davidson was killed defending Cowan's Ford on the Catawba River, near present-day Davidson College, that also claimed the lives of 15–50 of his men in the Salisbury District Brigade.
 This was a blow to the war effort and put Greene in a difficult tactical position as he had been waiting the entire night for those men to launch a counter-attack on the British.

-It quickly became clear to Steele that Greene was in need of aid.
+It quickly became clear to Steele that Greene needed aid.
 She gave him breakfast to help bolster his spirits.
-Once she learned of the general's current situation, she went into the back room of her tavern and, upon her return, drew from under her apron two small bags full of specie, probably the earnings of a number of years.
-General Greene accepted with thankfulness.
+Once she learned of the general's current situation, she went into the back room of her tavern and, upon her return, drew from under her apron two small bags full of specie, probably the earnings of a number of years, and gave them to General Greene.
+Reportedly saying, "Take these, General.
+You need them and I can do without them."
+General Greene gratefully accepted.

-The words she imparted with the funds are inscribed in a memorial at Thyatira Presbyterian Church by the DAR.
-Quoted: "Elizabeth Maxwell Steel 1733–1791 -- Immortal Patriotism, By this gift she being dead yet speaketh.
-Salisbury - Feb.
-1, 1781.
-To Nathaniel Greene in the darkest hour of his career, she gave 2 bags of gold and silver saying: "Take these, General, you need them & I can do without them."
-This, that this woman hath done, shall always be told as a memorial of her.
-Oct.
-7, 1948.
-Erected by the E.M.S.
-Chapter DAR, Salisbury, N.C., descendants & other patriotic citizens."

 After Greene's encounter with Steele, his circumstances improved greatly.
 While still in Salisbury, he garnered Mrs. Steele's aid, and he discovered a collection of more than 1,700 Continental arms that were stashed away for the militia.
 They were then put to use in resupplying the war effort against the British.

-Legacy

-Steele's helping of Greene proved to be immensely important to improving his spirits and morale, which would soon translate into success on the battlefield in skirmishes in the coming days and months, notably at the Battle of Guilford Courthouse in mid-March 1781.
+Steele helped improve Greene's spirits and morale, which helped him be successful on the battlefield in the coming days and months, notably at the Battle of Guilford Courthouse in mid-March 1781.
 General Greene's biographer noted of his encounter with Steele: "Never, did relief come at a more propitious moment; nor would it be straining conjecture to suppose that he resumed his journey with his spirits cheered and lightened by this touching proof of woman's devotion to the cause of her country."

+Death and legacy

+Elizabeth Maxwell Steele died on November 22, 1790.
+The Salisbury Chapter of the Daughters of the American Revolution (DAR) was named in her honor.
+They had a plaque affixed to the front façade of the 1850 Courthouse in Steele's memory and in recognition of the 130th anniversary of her meeting with General Greene.
+They also erected a new headstone for Steele in 1948 at the Thyatira Presbyterian Church.
+The "Immortal Patriotism" stone stands near the graves of her two husbands, William Steele and Robert Gillespie.